Roman mosaic at Boscéaz near Orbe in western Switzerland, shows a pastoral scene including a herdsman blowing a horn.

 The monastery of St Urban in the canton of Lucerne recorded in its accounts the gift of two coins to an alphorn player from the canton of Valais.
 Out-of-work herdsmen wandered the streets in winter playing to earn a few coins.

-Earliest known printed alphorn melody, a tune from the Swiss valley of Appenzell in Georg Rhau’s collection of music Bicinia Gallica, published in Wittenberg in Germany.
+Earliest known printed alphorn melody, a tune from the Swiss canton of Appenzell in Georg Rhau’s collection of music Bicinia Gallica, published in Wittenberg in Germany.

 Performance in Bern of a play Goliath by Hans von Rüti, in which the alphorn was to be played.